Advertise with Us!

 Apart from the above benefits, PL/SQL has some more attractive features like functions, procedures, triggers, cursors that make it one of the most versatile relational databases.

 PL/SQL 1.0 was released in 1992 with Oracle 6 as an optional extension.
 It was with PL/SQL 2.0 that stored procedures, functions, user-defined record types, tables, packages and extensions like DBMS_* were introduced.
 The latest PL/SQL version is 11.0, which was released with Oracle 11g and came with advanced features such as native compilation, PL/SQL function result cache, and minute dependency tracking.

-Below are some common basic and advanced interview questions and answers which are asked in the interview by the interviewer
+Below are some common basic and advanced pl/sql interview questions and answers which are asked in the interview by the interviewer

 Question: What is PL/SQL?

 Answer: A procedural language where code can be executed in blocks.
-It is an extension to SQL.
+It is an extension of SQL.

 Question: What are the differences between PL/SQL and SQL?

 |SQL is a query language to interact with the database.||It is an extension of SQL which supports procedures, functions and many more features.|